HKUDS/SSLRec/README.md

 + 📊 **Unified Data Feeder and Standard Evaluation Protocols.** The SSLRec framework features a unified data feeder and standard evaluation protocols that enable easy loading and preprocessing of data from various sources and formats, while ensuring objective and fair evaluation of recommendation models.

-+ 🛠️ **Rich Utility Functions.** The SSLRec library provides a vast array of utility functions that simplify the development and evaluation of recommendation models.
++ 🛠️ **Rich Utility Functions.** The SSLRec framework provides a vast array of utility functions that simplify the development and evaluation of recommendation models.
 These functions incorporate common functionalities of recommender systems and self-supervised learning for graph operations, network architectures, and loss functions.

 + 🤖 **Easy-to-Use Interface.** We offer a user-friendly interface that streamlines the training and evaluation of recommendation models.
 This allows researchers and practitioners to experiment with various models and configurations with ease and efficiency.